NEXUS eGate, or the NEXUS electronic gate, allows Canada-bound NEXUS lane privileges to be extended to travellers.

 - Stop at the NEXUS eGate intercom mounted on the side of the booth.

-- Should you require text-based services, press the button located outside the booth with the universal hard of hearing symbol.
+- Should a traveller require text-based services, they should press the button outside the booth.

-- Respond to the primary interview questions asked by the border services officer through the intercom or respond using your preferred gesture to text-based questions for travellers who are hard of hearing.
+- Respond to the primary interview questions asked by the border services officer through the intercom or respond using your preferred gesture to text-based questions for travellers who are deaf or hard of hearing.

-- Proceed into Canada or, if directed by the border services officer, proceed to secondary for further inspection once the exit gate is raised.
+- Proceed into Canada or, if directed by the border services officer, proceed to the secondary area for further inspection once the exit gate is raised.

 Visit NEXUS Land for more information on other requirements.